Frequently Asked Questions

 Q: What is your nutrition and lifestyle philosophy?

-A: I am an intuitive eating, anti-diet and HAES aligned provider.
-I support my clients in their pursuit of holistic health however I do not aid in explicit weight loss.
+A: I am an intuitive eating, anti-diet and weight neutral provider.
+I support my clients in their pursuit of holistic health and weight loss may or may not however I do not aid in explicit weight loss.

 Q: Do you work with men?

 A: Yes!
 I work with men, women and folks of all genders.
 All people can benefit from taking a holistic look at their wellness and improving their overall health.

 A: Women's health is a specialty that focuses on the unique physiology of those assigned female at birth.
 This includes PCOS, period problems like PMS, fertility, pregnancy, postpartum and menopause.
 This specialty requires an understanding of the menstrual cycle, hormone fluctuations, the female anatomy, lived experience and more.

 A: Holistic wellness is an approach that considers the entire person in order to optimize their health.
 This includes physical health but also emotional and spiritual health.
 In your appointment we will cover what you eat and drink , but we also might discuss your mindset around food, body image, sleep, stress, movement, supplements, and more.

 Q: Do you create meal plans?

 A: Short answer, it depends.
 I like to empower my clients to develop their own version of what a nourishing lifestyle looks like for them.
 Rather than prescribing a standard meal plan, I offer them a framework for which to build their own meals.
 If a client needs more or less support I will adjust this framework to meet their unique needs.
 I operate in this manner because my goal is for my clients to feel comfortable and confident in their nutrition choices even after working together.